StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md

     - aws:rds:database:hello-world
   - `Description`
     - This value will be added to the identifier list on your component within StackState.
     - ***NB.
 Components with the same service identifiers will merge into one component, This allows you to merge multiple components and create relations, or merge with an existing StackState component.
-You can read more about this on the [merging with pre-existing components](/stackpacks/integrations/opentelemetry/opentelemetry/manual-instrumentation/merging.md) page***
+You can read more about this on the [merging with pre-existing components](/stackpacks/integrations/opentelemetry/manual-instrumentation/merging.md) page***

+#### Examples

 {% tabs %}
-{% tab title="Topology Perspective - Component Properties" %}
+{% tab title="Component properties" %}

 **Example of where the service.identifier is displayed within the Topology Perspective Component Properties view**

 1) Click on your component in the StackState Topology Perspective
 2) Click on the `SHOW ALL PROPERTIES` button on the right side, a popup will appear.
 3) The row with the key `identifiers` will contain the value you defined, as seen below in the image.
 4) ***NB.
-It is recommended to go and read the [merging with pre-existing components](/stackpacks/integrations/opentelemetry/opentelemetry/manual-instrumentation/merging.md) page to know how this value can be leverage to create relations***
+It is recommended to go and read the [merging with pre-existing components](/stackpacks/integrations/opentelemetry/manual-instrumentation/merging.md) page to know how this value can be leverage to create relations***

 ![Topology Perspective - service.identifier](../../../../.gitbook/assets/v50_otel_traces_service_identifier.png)
 {% endtab %}